Murder

 • Life in prison without the possibility of parole

-• Death penalty in some extreme cases
+• The death penalty in certain extreme cases

 Contact our Houston murder defense lawyers today at (713) 364-9913!